Maned wolf

 The maned wolf (Chrysocyon brachyurus) is a large canine of South America.
-It is found in Argentina, Brazil, Bolivia, Peru, and Paraguay, and is almost extinct in Uruguay.
-Its markings resemble those of a red fox, but it is neither a fox nor a wolf.
-It is the only species in the genus Chrysocyon (meaning "golden dog" in χρῡσο-κύων: chryso-kyōn).
+It is found in Argentina, Brazil, Bolivia, Peru, and Paraguay, and is almost locally extinct in Uruguay.
+Its markings resemble those of a red fox but it is neither a fox nor a wolf.
+It is the only species in the genus Chrysocyon (from Greek χρῡσο-κύων [chrúso-kúōn], "golden dog").
+The maned wolf's young pups appear to have darker fur than the bronze, grown ones.

 It is the largest canine in South America, weighing 20–30 kg and up to 110 cm at the withers.
-Its long, thin legs and dense reddish coat give it a distinctive appearance.
+Its slender legs and dense reddish coat give it a distinctive appearance.
 The maned wolf is a crepuscular and omnivorous animal adapted to the open environments of the South American savanna, with an important role in the seed dispersal of fruits, especially the wolf apple (Solanum lycocarpum).
 The maned wolf is a solitary animal.
 It communicates primarily by scent marking, but also gives a loud call known as "roar-barking".

-This mammal lives in open and semi-open habitats, especially grasslands with scattered bushes and trees, in the Cerrado of south, central-west, and southeastern Brazil; Paraguay; northern Argentina; and Bolivia east and north of the Andes, and far southeastern Peru (Pampas del Heath only).
+This mammal lives in open and semi-open habitats, especially grasslands with scattered bushes and trees, in the Cerrado of south, central-west, and southeastern Brazil, Paraguay, northern Argentina, and Bolivia east and north of the Andes, and far southeastern Peru (Pampas del Heath only).
 It is very rare in Uruguay, possibly being displaced completely through loss of habitat.
 The International Union for Conservation of Nature lists it as near threatened, while it is considered a vulnerable species by the Brazilian Institute of Environment and Renewable Natural Resources.
-In 2011, a female maned wolf, run over by a truck, underwent stem cell treatment at the Zoo Brasília, this being the first recorded case of the use of stem cells to heal injuries in a wild animal.
+In 2011, a female maned wolf, run over by a truck, underwent stem cell treatment at the Zoo Brasília in the first recorded case of the use of stem cells to heal injuries in a wild animal.

 Etymology

 The term maned wolf is an allusion to the mane of the nape.
-It is known locally as aguará guazú (meaning "large fox") in the Guarani language, or kalak in the Toba Qom language, lobo-guará in Portuguese, and lobo de crín, lobo de los esteros, or lobo colorado in Spanish.
+It is known locally as aguara guasu (meaning "large fox") in the Guarani language, or kalak in the Toba Qom language, lobo-guará in Portuguese, and lobo de crín, lobo de los esteros, aguará guazú, or lobo colorado in Spanish.
 The term lobo, "wolf", originates from the Latin lupus.
 Guará and aguará originated from Tupi-Guarani agoa'rá, "by the fuzz".
 It also is called borochi in Bolivia.